OSGP/Documentation/chapter5/README.md

+# CHAPTER 5: Commercial Support

-Theire are multiple options for support
+There are multiple options for support

-# Community support
+## 5.1 Community support
-Community members can help you on voluntairy base.
+Community members can help you on voluntary basis.
 See the open source and community section for more information where you can ask your questions.

-# Commercial support
+## 5.2 Commercial support
-You like professional support for your OSGP use case consiter support of one of the companies below.
+You like professional support for your OSGP use case consider support of one of the companies below.

 Smart Society Services
 - Website: http://smartsocietyservices.com